Rei-SwitchBot/faq/en-us/Meter Series.md

 Note:
 The calibration process will take 5 minutes.
 Please refrain from moving your device during this time.
 Calibration can only be performed within the Bluetooth range of the Meter Pro (CO2 Monitor).

+---
+### Troubleshooting the Temperature and Humidity Reading Is Different on My SwitchBot Meter Pro and CO2 Monitor

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure the device itself is selected as the data source by going to SwitchBot App -> Meter Pro or CO2 Monitor -> Settings (gear icon) -> Panel Display -> Temp and Humidity Source.
+2. Place your Meter Pro and CO2 Monitor in the same location, keeping at least 1 cm (0.4 inches) of distance between them to avoid interference.
+3. Wait 30 minutes after placement and check the readings again.
+Normal differences in accuracy:
+  1. Temperature:
+    1. ±0.4°C at -20°C to 0°C
+    2. ±0.2°C at 0°C to 65°C
+    3. ±0.3°C at 65°C to 80°C
+  2. Humidity:
+    1. ±2% (at 25°C, 10%~90%RH)
+    2. ±4% (at 25°C, 0%~10%, 90%~99%RH)
+4. If the readings still differ significantly, you can manually calibrate the devices by opening SwitchBot App -> Meter Pro or CO2 Monitor -> Settings (gear icon) -> Calibration, and adjust the temperature and humidity readings to match.
+Note: When the CO2 update frequency is set to less than 1 minute, the CO2 sensor is continuously active, which may cause the device to heat up slightly and affect the sensor's accuracy.
+In such cases, you may need to reset the sample frequency interval.